eirenicon/bspwm-manjaro-setup/config/zenity/readme.md

-This area contains relevant materials for zenity
+This area is empty; the zentiry scripts have been relocated .local/share/help-files/